‘Dene Delivers’ modular rapid housing unit to Katlo’deeche First Nation near Hay River, NWT

 Fowler said that he would like to see more houses used and sold in the NWT but admittedly there will be challenges that are different from other regions he serves.

-“I think part of the challenge with building in the North is the cost of materials and getting it to the North,” he said.
+“I think part of the challenge with building in the North is the cost of materials” he said.
 “If we are able to procure our building supplies and control our supply chain here, we can get those goods cheaper than anyone in the North.
 We can put together a way better, cost-effective solution than stick homes in the North.”

 It is important for the company to develop relationships with First Nations people in need and to do that, it means means making sure that promises are met and expectations kept, he said.